 - Market Floor < Market Ceiling < Replacement Cost, therefore Market = Market Ceiling.

 - Under LCM, inventory value (Row 9) is the $88,000 Market value.
-This is because Market is less than Cost.
+This value applies because Market is less than Cost.
 That is, Market < Cost.

 Therefore, report Market.